RegardsOss/RegardsOss.github.io/docs/development/services/order/overview.md

 ## How to use

-You can learn how to **operate** with the microservice thanks to **API Guides** :
+You can learn how to **operate** with the microservice thanks to the **API Guides** :

 - Create Order [using REST API](api-guides/rest/rest-create-order.md)
-  or [using AMQP API](api-guides/amqp/amqp-create-order.md) shows you how to create a basket selection and create the order in a single request. **Recommended for interoperability since v1.12**
+  or [using AMQP API](api-guides/amqp/amqp-create-order.md) show you how to create a basket selection and create the order in a single request. **Recommended for interoperability since v1.12**
-- Get Order [status using REST API](api-guides/rest/rest-get-order-status.md) or [progress threw AMQP API](api-guides/amqp/amqp-get-order-progress.md) shows you how to create a basket selection and create the order in a single request. **Recommended for interoperability since v1.12**
+- Get Order [status using REST API](api-guides/rest/rest-get-order-status.md) or [progress threw AMQP API](api-guides/amqp/amqp-get-order-progress.md) show you how to create a basket selection and create the order in a single request. **Recommended for interoperability since v1.12**
 - [Download ordered files using REST API](api-guides/rest/rest-download-ordered-files.md)
 - **Browse** all [REST API available endpoints](api-guides/rest/order-api-swagger.mdx).